IT4063-Spring2025/hello-github-assignment-BeccaCordray/README.md

 - Fully understanding what we are doing in the labs and getting started in the software.

 **💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get 18 out of 20.
+Tis is because Although I spent time researching and did the best I could, I am still a bit confused and unsure that I did everything correctly.

 ## 📚 References and Citations